-The APPI imposes stringent rules for 'sensitive personal information' (you hairyo kojin jouhou), which includes race, beliefs, social status, medical history, criminal records and the fact of having been a victim of a crime and disabilities.
-Collection or disclosure under the 'opt-out' mechanism of sensitive personal information without the consent of the relevant individual will be generally prohibited.
+The APPI imposes stringent rules for sensitive personal information, including race, beliefs, social status, medical history, disabilities, criminal records and the fact of having been a victim of a crime.
+Collection or disclosure under the 'opt-out' mechanism of sensitive personal information without the consent of the relevant individual is generally prohibited.

-In addition, the administrative guidelines for the financial sector provide for a similar category of 'sensitive information' (kibi jouhou).
+In addition, the administrative guidelines for the financial sector provide for a similar category of sensitive information.
 Such information is considered to include trade union membership, domicile of birth and sexual orientation, in addition to sensitive personal information.
 The collection, processing or transfer of such sensitive information by financial institutions is prohibited, even with the consent of the relevant individual, except under limited circumstances permitted under such administrative guidelines.